marioni-gpu/mlb-player-analysis/README.md

-# MLB Player Data Analysis
+# MLB Player Data Analysis by Marioni Curlango

-**Author:** Marioni Curlango

 ## Overview

-This project analyzes Major League Baseball (MLB) player data to identify patterns in physical characteristics such as age, height, and weight.
-The objective is to explore relationships between these variables and examine how they vary across different player positions.
+This project analyzes a dataset of MLB players to explore patterns in physical characteristics such as age, height, and weight.
+The goal is to identify trends across different player positions and better understand the typical physical profile of professional baseball players.

----
+## Motivation

+As a high school student interested in data science and programming, I wanted to apply Python skills to a real-world dataset.
+This project helped me practice data cleaning, analysis, and visualization while working with meaningful data.

 ## Dataset

-The dataset includes the following attributes:
+The dataset contains information about MLB players, including:

 * Name
 * Team